 2. Triage: Patients are screened for symptoms of COVID-19 before scheduling.
 Patients who have symptoms of COVID-19 are seen via telemedicine, and not in the office for the safety of both patients and staff.

 3. Transmission Prevention: As always, we keep our office extremely clean and patients rooms are always cleaned between visits.
 Patients are checked in using individual rooms to avoid lobby crowding.
 No visitors will be aloud during patient visits, but are encouraged to wait in their car if accompanying patients to appointments.
 We are follow CDC guidelines for personal protective equipment and transmission reduction.
 We encourage patients to follow CDC guidelines including: social distancing, good hand hygiene, covering coughs, wearing masks, cleaning surfaces and avoiding face touching.
 If symptomatic, please self-quarantine and call the office for guidance.

 4. Testing: We are able to order both the COVID-19 antibody serology test and COVID-19 PCR swab.
 The antibody blood test is appropriate for asymptomatic patients who think they may have had COVID-19 in the past, while the PCR swab is appropriate for acutely sick patients or those with possible COVID-19 exposure.
 For the safety of our patients, PCR testing is ordered through local drive-through testing sites, not performed in the office.

 5. COVID-19 Vaccines: At this time the vaccine appears to be the best approach to combating the covid-19 pandemic.
-Both our providers and staff have chosen to be vaccinated.
+Our providers and staff are fully vaccinated.
 Initial research on both the Pfizer and Moderna mRNA vaccines shows promising results, and good safety data.
 As there are no long-term studies, we cannot comment on any long-term effects or issues with the vaccines.
 We encourage patients to make decisions that they feel best represent their health goals.
 Because the vaccine needs to be stored at very cold temperatures, we will not be able to carry them in the office.
 Vaccine distribution is managed by the public health department.
 To sign up for notifications for when the covid-19 vaccine will be available to you, please visit the Boulder County Public Health website.